johnchourajr/gatsby-starter-prismic/README.md

 Don't forget to change the default `repositoryName` in the plugin's option.
 The `repositoryName` is the name you have entered at the creation of the repository (you’ll also find it as the subdomain in the URL)

+#### lang

+If you only have one language in your Prismic repository you should remove the `lang: 'en-gb'` option in the config.
+If you want to grab multiple languages, you can also remove this line.

 #### API key

 You need to define the API Key for your Prismic repository in `gatsby-config.js` ([Video tutorial](https://www.youtube.com/watch?v=iH0P4KcOeVc)).
 You can retrieve the key here: